agraboso/redux-api-middleware/README.md

 ### `[CALL_API].body`

-The optional `[CALL_API].body` property MUST be a plain JavaScript object.
+The optional `[CALL_API].body` property SHOULD be a valid body according to the the [fetch specification](https://fetch.spec.whatwg.org).
 It represents the body of the API request.

 ### `[CALL_API].headers`